Zynade/specs-arena/README.md

 ## __Usage__

 There are two ways to run Specs Arena.
 1) Run the **specs_arena.exe** executable.
-This is by far the most convenient option.
+This can be found in the [Releases](https://github.com/Zynade/specs-arena/releases) section.
 However in some cases, Windows might flag this as malware due to the executable nature.
-If this is the case, you can make an exclusion for this folder in [Windows Security settings](https://support.microsoft.com/en-us/help/4028485/windows-10-add-an-exclusion-to-windows-security).
+If this occurs, you can make an exclusion for this folder in [Windows Security settings](https://support.microsoft.com/en-us/help/4028485/windows-10-add-an-exclusion-to-windows-security).
 Alternatively,

 2) Run the **specs_arena.py** file.
 You must install the ```PIL``` dependency for the program to be fully functional however.
 This can be done by opening Powershell/Terminal and typing ```py -m pip install pillow```.